borkarsaish65/mentoring/src/update-doc/update-to-3.1.md

 ## 5. .env Changes

 There are new environment variables added in the 3.1 release.
-Keep a backup of the existing `.env` files across services, as this can help reference AWS secrets, etc.
+Keep a backup of the existing `.env` files across services, as this can help reference AWS secrets, Host name, BBB host etc.

 ### Sample Mentoring Service `.env`: